-Session Initiation Protocol (SIP) is a communications protocol for controlling voice and video communication sessions (calls) over an IP based network.
+Session Initiation Protocol (SIP) is a protocol for controlling voice and video communication sessions (calls) over an IP network.
 It contains instructions for processing the the call, identifying its origin, destination, components, and status.

 SIP is used in Internet telephony, video conferencing, and to send SMS messages.
 The popular VoIP (Voice Over IP network) phone calling services may use SIP (or other communication protocols).
 However unlike VoIP, SIP is not limited to voice and can also carry video and data.